phreak1979/alfredpathfindercode/README.md

-# alfredpathfindercode
+# Afred Path Finder code
-Alfred workflow to open current or selected folder with vscode
+Alfred workflow to open the current or selected folder with vs code

+Download the workflow and use it.